|Originally Performed By||Phish|

 When Billy Breathes (the album) was released prior to the fall 1996 tour, many fans tabbed the title song as the best song on the album, and some consider it the best piece of studio work in Phish’s catalog to date.
 The studio version saw the band nail the difficult, intricate harmonies so crucial to the song’s chorus.
 The brief instrumental interlude was augmented with additional instrumentation and a breathtaking guitar solo that seemed to catapult the emotional level of the song to new heights.

 “Billy Breathes” was in modest to heavy rotation from its debut through 2000, with its greatest frequency in 1995 and 1997.
-"Billy" has been flat-out scarce since then, with only two performances in 2003 (7/7/03 Phoenix and 7/23/03 Deer Creek), and three since the band returned to the stage in 2009 (7/30/09 Red Rocks, 6/18/10 Hartford, and 6/15/12 at Atlantic City’s Bader Field; 7/30/14 Portsmouth, VA; 07/21/17 and 12/30/18 at Madison Square Garden; and 6/22/19 out of "What's the Use?" at Merriweather.”Billy Breathes” – 6/18/10, Hartford, CT
+"Billy" has been flat-out scarce since then, with only two performances after the hiatus (7/7/03 Phoenix and 7/23/03 Deer Creek), and a small handful since the band returned to the stage in 2009, including 7/30/09 Red Rocks; 6/18/10 Hartford (with a -> out of “Light”); 6/15/12 at Atlantic City’s Bader Field; 7/30/14 Portsmouth, VA; 07/21/17 and 12/30/18 at Madison Square Garden; and 6/22/19 out of "What's the Use?" at Merriweather.”Billy Breathes” – 6/18/10, Hartford, CT